AQA GCSE Fine Art/Photography

 Students are given the opportunity to work in a wide range of different media/scales/subject matter.
 They will explore a wide range of paint and printing styles and have opportunities to work in 3D materials.

-Students work in a wide range of different 2D media, exploring the work of Freud, Ben Tour, Claude Cauquil and Tim Okamura.
+Students work in a wide range of different 2D media, exploring the work of Lucian Freud, Ben Tour, Claude Cauquil and Tim Okamura.
 Students work to produce an independent large scale outcome to showcase the skills they have learnt.

 Developing drawing skills and range of print techniques, students begin to develop their independence and confidence to research a wide range of artists, whose work will ultimately influence their own outcome.